electrode-io/electrode/docs/chapter1/intermediate/build-with-material-ui.md

 # ... answer questions and wait for app to be generated and npm install completed ...
 ```

-1. `Run gulp dev` in the newly generated app
+1. Run `clap dev` in the newly generated app
 2. Navigate to `http://localhost:3000` to make sure the app is working.

 ### Add material-ui

 The second part of the process is to add material-ui dependencies.
 Follow the steps below:

 1. Stop the app and install material-ui dependencies: `$ npm install material-ui react-tap-event-plugin --save`

-2. Restart `gulp dev` and reload browser to make sure things are still working.
+2. Restart `clap dev` and reload browser to make sure things are still working.

 3. Add material-ui's required font, _Roboto_, to `server/plugins/webapp/index.html`

 4. Update `client/styles/base.css` with styles for material-ui.

 5. Test your material-ui component by adding a [RaisedButton](http://www.material-ui.com/#/components/raised-button) to `client/components/home.jsx`

 6. Watch [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) update your bundle and refresh your browser to see the changes.

 7. Add `global.navigator.userAgent` to `server/index.js`, as required by material-ui for [Server Rendering](http://www.material-ui.com/#/get-started/server-rendering).

 8. Watch [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) update your bundle and refresh your browser to see the changes.

 ### Add material-ui Examples